Teenlife

 Researchers from Columbia University and UNC found that 16-year-olds who sleep six hours or less a night have a 20 percent higher risk of obesity compared to 16-year-olds who sleep more than eight hours each night.
 The National Sleep Foundation recommends that teens sleep for over nine hours each night.

-20 percent of the subjects got less than 6 hours of sleep a night when they were 16.
-This proved to have a significant impact on their risk of obesity at age 21, for both men and women, as sleep deprived teens eat more unhealthy food and less nutritious food (SLEEP 2013 conference).
-Another recent study in the journal Psychoneuroendocrinology showed that sleep deprivation can also create a desire for larger portion sizes, as the lack of sleep causes a disassociation between food and satiety.
+Twenty percent of the subjects got fewer than 6 hours of sleep a night when they were 16.
+This proved to significantly impact their risk of obesity at age 21, for both men and women, as sleep-deprived teens eat more unhealthy and less nutritious food (SLEEP 2013 conference).
+Another study in the journal Psychoneuroendocrinology showed that sleep deprivation can create a desire for larger portions, as the lack of sleep causes a disassociation between food and satiety.

 The Many Reasons Why Sleep is Important

 Not getting enough sleep affects teens and adults in more ways than just their waistline.
-According to WebMD, sleep deficiency also causes:
+Sleep deficiency also causes:

 • Accidents